brian14708/duron/README.md

 Duron defines two kinds of functions:

-- `@duron.fn` — deterministic orchestration.
+- `@duron.durable` — deterministic orchestration.
 It replays from logs, ensuring that control flow only advances when every prior step is known.
-- `@duron.op` — side effects.
+- `@duron.effect` — side effects.
 Wrap anything that touches the outside world (APIs, databases, file I/O).
 Duron records its return value so it runs once per unique input.

 ```python
 import asyncio